 Click the "Save" button.
 A confirmation "Record created successfully" will be displayed.
 Notice the number of contact persons in the organisation has increased.

-Please note that the contact person and contact details can neither be exported nor imported through the three types of data file templates (student mobility, staff mobility, IP mobility).
+Please note that the contact person and contact details can neither be exported nor imported through the three types of import file templates

 How to remove a beneficiary organisation contact person?